FlindersFAME/fame.github.io/Blog/_posts/2020-09-04-snakemakeprofile.md

 ### _Series: An Introduction To Using DeepThought For Bioinformatics_

+*Please note:* Mike posted a [much better and more detailed](https://fame.flinders.edu.au/blog/2021/08/02/snakemake-profiles-updated) profile explanation.
+You should use that!

 Please note: much of this information was distilled from [this great blog post](https://www.sichong.site/workflow/2021/11/08/how-to-manage-workflow-with-resource-constraint.html) about snakemake profiles